Racheal-cloud/carefinder-project/README.md

 - React: A JavaScript library for building user interfaces.
 - React Router: For managing routing and navigation within the app.
 - Firebase: For authentication and Firestore database.
-- Axios: A library for making HTTP requests.
-- FileSaver: For saving files on the client-side.

 For a complete list of dependencies, refer to the `package.json` file.

 ## 7. Firebase Setup